Yelp/yelp_kafka/docs/source/getting_started.rst

 .. note::

-If you want to plug in your own metric reporter module, please use :py:class:`yelp_kafka.metrics_responder.MetricsResponder` and pass it in :py:class:`yelp_kafka.producer.YelpKafkaSimpleProducer` or :py:class:`yelp_kafka.producer.YelpKafkaKeyedProducer` or :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup` or
+If you want to plug in your own metric responder module, please use :py:class:`yelp_kafka.metrics_responder.MetricsResponder` and pass it in :py:class:`yelp_kafka.producer.YelpKafkaSimpleProducer` or :py:class:`yelp_kafka.producer.YelpKafkaKeyedProducer` or :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup`.